jnrmello247-png/Authenticated-Verified.com/README.md

 ## 🌍 About
 **Dub Auth** (formerly **Authenticated-Verified.com**) continues the mission to **protect the history, legacy, and culture of the Reggae Dubplate and Sound Clash fraternity**.

-It is the **first watermarking and verification ecosystem** built specifically for:
+It is the **first audio-watermarking and verification platform** built specifically for:

 - Reggae & Dancehall Sound Systems
 - Artists & Producers
-- Fans and Collectors of Dub Culture
+- Collectors & Fans of Dub Culture

 ---